csomosi/webpage_template/README.md

 # webpage_template

-basic html with link to css
+basic html with link to css + styleintrc